Berkanktk/CyberSecurity/README.md

 Install with `sudo apt install zbar-tools`

+**Useful commands:**
+`zbarimg <filename>`

+Alternatively, you can use a online tool like [zxing](https://zxing.org/w/decode.jspx) to decode QR codes.

 ### Wavsteg
 WavSteg is a python3 tool that comes with the package `stegolsb` which can hide data and files in wav files and can also extract data from wav files.

 **Useful commands:**
 `python3 WavSteg.py -r -i soundfile -o outputfile` extracts data from a wav sound file and outputs the data into a new file

+Use an online tool like [Databorder Morse](https://databorder.com/transfer/morse-sound-receiver/) or [Morse Code World](https://morsecode.world/international/decoder/audio-decoder-adaptive.html) if the wav file contains morse code.

 ### Outguess
 OutGuess is a universal tool for steganography that allows the insertion of hidden information into the redundant bits of data sources.
 The supported formats are JPEG, PPM and PNM.